The Lifeline program of the federal universal service low-income program provides a benefit of $9.25 toward qualifying

 - Tribal Head Start (if income eligibility criteria are met)

-A consumer may be eligible if his or her household income is at or below 135% of the federal poverty guidelines as indicated in the chart above.
+A consumer may be eligible if his or her household income is at or below 135% of the federal poverty guidelines as indicated in the chart below.
 These amounts may change and you are required to provide proof of all sources of income.
 The person applying for eligibility must be the same person listed on the telephone bill.

 Federal Rules prohibit eligible low-income consumers from receiving more than one Lifeline benefit per household.
 An eligible consumer may receive one benefit on either phone service (home or wireless) or internet (home or mobile), but not both.

 A household is defined, for the purposes of the Lifeline program, as any individual or group of individuals who live together at the same address as one economic unit.
 An “economic unit” consists of all adult individuals contributing to and sharing in the income and expenses of the household.
 A household may include related and unrelated persons.
 A household is not permitted to receive Lifeline benefits from multiple providers.
 Violation of the one-per-household limitation constitutes a violation of the FCC’s rules and will result in de-enrollment from the program.
 Lifeline is a non-transferable benefit and you may not transfer your benefit to any other person.

 A consumer whose household currently is receiving more than one Lifeline benefit must select a single Lifeline provider and contact the other provider to de-enroll from their program.
 Consumers violating this rule may also be subject to criminal and/or civil penalties.